Ready Player One (film): Filming

 Production was slated to begin in July 2016, but on July 1, 2016, screenwriter Zak Penn confirmed that the first week of filming had already been completed, meaning that filming began on June 24, 2016.
 In August and September 2016, filming took place in Birmingham, England, standing in for Columbus, Ohio.
 Birmingham filming included on Livery Street in the Jewellery Quarter area of the city, which was used for multiple scenes in the film.
-Ludgate Hill Car Park lot on Lionel Street, in which caravan homes were partially built, was also used, and a planned explosion there caused some local businesses and residents to call emergency services as no prior notice was given by the production team.
+Ludgate Hill Car Park on Lionel Street, in which caravan homes were partially built, was also used, and a planned explosion there caused some local businesses and residents to call emergency services as no prior notice was given by the production team.
 Other locations in the city included the former industrial area of Digbeth, and some of the city's landmarks were erased and replaced with CGI buildings to create a dystopian future Ohio.
 Outside of Birmingham, filming also took place at Warner Bros.
 Studios, Leavesden and at Solaris House, the former Sun Microsystems headquarters in Surrey.
 Principal photography wrapped on September 27, 2016.